bvinoth186/notes/cheat.md

 - Fault tolerance - Auto Scalling, Multi AZ
 - High Availability - Auto Scalling, Multi AZ
 - OpsWorks - stack
+- High Availability - Create NAT Gatway in multiple AZ
+- NATGatway cannot send traffic over VPC endpoints, VPN connections, AWS direct connect or VPC peering.
+- VPC endpoints doesnt support cross region S3 requests
+- A Records - Address record - used to translate from a domain name to the IP address.
+A records are always IPv4.
+IPv6 is AAA.
+- CName – Canonical Name – used to resolve one domain name to another.
+You can use mobile.aacloud.com to m.aacloud.com so users can use both and its points to same dns
+- Alias - same as CName.
+Cant use CNAME for naked domains

 VPC - 2, 5, 6, 10, 11
 S3 - 17